mprahl/policy-wrapper-poc/README.md

 ### As a standalone binary

-In order to bypass Kustomize and run the generator plugin binary directly:
+In order to bypass Kustomize and run the generator binary directly:

 1. Build the binary:
     ```bash